Management Policies And Procedures

 a.
 The General Fund trigger/floor is dynamic in nature and is based on UPMIFA inflation requirements plus the sum of the matching dollars that were actually expended from the General Fund in the three immediately preceding years in which the SFI Standard Operating Procedures for all matching grants were implemented based on the financial audits of those years.

 b.
-The Calendar Year annual audit is completed prior to the spring meeting of the BOG held in conjunction with the AAAA Annual Forum.
-At the spring meeting the Treasurer reports out to the BOG on whether the General Fund has achieved the annual trigger/floor based on the preceding year's audit.
+The Fiscal Year annual audit is completed prior to the spring meeting of the BOG held in conjunction with the AAAA Annual Forum.
+At the fall meeting the Treasurer reports out to the BOG on whether the General Fund has achieved the annual trigger/floor based on the preceding year's audit.
 If so, it triggers a full execution of the stated matching programs in paragraphs C & D of this document.
 If the trigger/floor is not met, the Treasurer along with the Finance Committee will provide a recommendation to the BOG for the current year's matching program.
-At the fall meeting of the BOG, the Treasurer will report out on the current year's just executed matching program and provide an estimate of the General Fund floor for the following year.
-The final trigger/floor for the following year will be based on the actual December 31 numbers in each annual audit.
+At the spring meeting of the BOG, the Treasurer will report out on the current year's just executed matching program and provide an estimate of the General Fund floor for the following year.
+The final trigger/floor for the following year will be based on the actual September 30 numbers in each annual audit.

 9. All scholarships shall be awarded on the basis of merit and the applicants with the highest merit standings shall receive the highest dollar awards.